4/26/2026: Amicalola Falls State Park & AT Southern Terminus at Springer Mountain to Dicks Creek Gap, GA (Mile 0-69)

 A beautiful sunset at a quiet solo camp spot

 I’m surprised how everything came back to me so quickly.
 Perhaps because I have already done the last two long trails.
 My body recalled how to walk as if I never left the CDT.
-It usually takes me about a month to develop hiking legs to walk with agility and strength and 2,000 miles to hike with little effort and flow.
+It usually takes me about a month to develop hiking legs to walk with agility and strength, and 2,000 miles to hike with little effort and flow.
 I already have hiking legs and qualities of movement this time.
-I just have to build a stamina which comes with time.
+I just have to build stamina, which comes with time.
 My awareness and intuition are sharp.
-Every cell in my body that became dormant that needs to wake up in order to thrive in nature is woken up.
-For example, I felt the presence of water around me and I found a spring 400 feet down the hill from the trail not marked on the map.
+Every cell in my body that became dormant needs to wake up to thrive in nature has awoken.
+For example, I felt the presence of water around me, and I found a spring 400 feet down the hill from the trail, not marked on the map.
 Another example is that I found butterflies mating under leaves where it is difficult to spot.
-My senses to feel things around me will get better as I go and I’m curious about how much more will I become close to our ancestral keen sense of awareness of our environment.
+My senses to feel things around me will get better as I go, and I’m curious about how close I will become to our ancestral keen sense of awareness of our environment.

 A pair of butterflies mating.
-I also noticed swarm of bees along the way
+I also noticed a swarm of bees along the way

-Although Appalachian Mountains are unfamiliar to me, so far I am pleased to have consistent access to water, hike in the shade provided by the green tunnels, surrounded by all day chorus of variety of song birds, and beautiful flowers.
+Although the Appalachian Mountains are unfamiliar to me, so far I am pleased to have consistent access to water, hike in the shade provided by the forest, surrounded by a constant chorus of a variety of song birds, and beautiful flowers.

 As I approached Dick’s Creek Gap, my first resupply access point, in the morning after the big rain, I felt joy and happiness.
-I descended down the hills, following the sound of flowing creek, listening to bird songs that echoed in the forest, feeling warm sunshine through the fog, and inhaling fresh humid air.
-They made me smile.
-In Japanese, we have a perfect term of this experience called 森林浴 (pronounce: Shin-Rin-Yoku), forest-bathing.
+I descended down the hills, following the sound of a flowing creek, listening to bird songs that echoed in the forest, feeling warm sunshine through the fog, and inhaling fresh, humid air.
+I smiled.
+In Japanese, we have a perfect term for this experience called 森林浴 (pronounced: Shin-Rin-Yoku), forest-bathing.

 Blessings to all things on this beautiful planet.
-Cheers to the wonderful beginning and happy Earth day again, because everyday is Earth day for lifetime!
+Cheers to the wonderful beginning and happy Earth Day again, because every day is Earth Day for a lifetime!